giantswarm/docs/src/content/overview/architecture/_index.md

 - Interfaces: how administrators, developers and automation can access the platform, for example to deploy applications, monitor health of clusters and workloads or use other capabilities.

-- Capabilities: features offered by the platform, such as application deployment, auto-scaling, security or observability.
+- Capabilities: features offered by the platform, such as application deployment, autoscaling, security or observability.

 - Infrastructure: the Kubernetes-based platform can manage clusters on several cloud providers.
 We support AWS, Azure, VMware (on-premises) or a mixture thereof ("hybrid").